elizabethwanjiku703/Absenteeism-At-Work/README.md

 ## 🤝 Acknowledgements

-Thanks to the **HR Analytic Repository** on Kaggle for providing the dataset used in this project.
+Thanks to the **People HR Analytics Repository** on Kaggle for providing the dataset used in this project.